Delsin-Yu/GDPanelFramework/README.md

 #### Panel Event Methods Overview

-While working with `UIPanel, certain methods get called at a certain lifetime of a panel, a brief diagram of the panel can be summarised as follows.
+While working with `UIPanel`, certain methods get called at a certain lifetime of a panel, a brief diagram of the panel can be summarised as follows.

 ```mermaid
 ---